zzh20188/Action-Build/README-en.md

 ------

 # Features in Development
-- [ ] `ccache` supports AB update mode
+- [ ] ccache supports AB update mode
 - [ ] Switching between different branches
 - Toothpaste should be squeezed bit by bit, GPUs should be cut slice by slice, PPTs should be shown slide by slide, and code should be written line by line — more features and optimizations... stay tuned!

 # Changelog
 -- First to support custom kernel build time `UTS_VERSION` for all device models and all build methods.
 -- Use `ccache` to speed up the workflow.
 It is only effective when `fast build` is enabled.
 The cache will need to be regenerated on first use, major updates, or when the key is changed, which may reduce the speed.
--- Initial support for the sm8750's new setlocalversion format using echo, fixing the issue where custom and randomly-generated pseudo-official suffixes were not applied.
+-- First to support for the sm8750's new setlocalversion format using echo, fixing the issue where custom and randomly-generated pseudo-official suffixes were not applied.
 Now, this feature is fully supported across all device models and build methods.
 -- Add `TRUSTY_EXISTS` to automatically detect whether the `6.6` kernel has defects in the kernel source code and determine whether `sed` is needed.
 -- Support enabling fongchi driver for selected devices (optional), driver from [@HanKuCha](https://github.com/HanKuCha).
 -- Remove all device-related parameters from `input` except the device config file `FEIL`, and propagate to `feil-map` to support more options.